casper-network/docs-archive/dapp-dev-guide/testing.md

 ```
 Account is type of `[u8; 32]`.
 Balance is type of `U512`.

-### Run Smart Contract
+### Running the Rust Smart Contract

-Before we can deploy the contract to the context, we need to prepare the request.
-We call the request a [`Session`](https://docs.rs/casperlabs-engine-test-support/latest/casperlabs_engine_test_support/struct.Session.html).
-Each session call should have 4 elements:
+Before the contract can be deployed to the context, the request has to be prepared.
+A request is referred to as a [`Session`](https://docs.rs/casperlabs-engine-test-support/latest/casperlabs_engine_test_support/struct.Session.html).
+Each session call has 4 elements:
-- Wasm file path.
+- A Wasm file path.
-- List of arguments.
+- A list of arguments.
-- Account context of execution.
+- The account context for execution.
-- List of keys that authorize the call.
+- The list of keys that authorize the call.

+Here is an example of a prepared request:

 ```rust
 let VALUE: &str = "hello world";